 To confirm that you have those turned on, go to Settings > Updates and Security > Windows Security > Virus & threat protection > Manage settings.
 There you'll see the settings for Cloud-delivered protection and Automatic sample submission.

 Run an offline scan to find and remove malware that can’t be found with a normal scan.
-To run an offline scan in Windows Security, select Virus & threat protection, and then under Current threats, select Scan options > Windows Defender Offline scan > Scan now.
+To run an offline scan in Windows Security, select Virus & threat protection, and then under Current threats, select Scan options > Microsoft Defender Offline scan > Scan now.

 Avoid potentially unwanted applications

 Potentially unwanted applications (PUA) are a category of software that aren't malware, but that may do some things that you'd rather they not do - such as install other applications you didn't ask for, pop unexpected ads at you, or cause your machine to run slowly.
-With the Windows 10 May 2020 update we've added a feature to scan apps you run or download and warn you if they're potentially unwanted.
+With the Windows 10 May 2020 update we added a feature to scan apps you run or download and warn you if they're potentially unwanted.

 For more information see Protect your PC from potentially unwanted applications